Impact of the COVID-19 pandemic on television: South Africa

 Many telenovelas announced an indefinite filming break, causing shows that were planning to shoot to cancel production as television programs faced a sudden reschedule.
 As South Africa began to ease restrictions starting on May 1, telenovelas and the TV industry as a whole were allowed to film, but only following social distancing rules.
-During the pandemic, TV news thrived as most South Africans received their information about the pandemic leading to increased ratings to news meda.
+During the pandemic, TV news thrived as most South Africans received their information about the pandemic leading to increased ratings to news media.